Really-Simple-Plugins/wp-consent-level-api/readme.txt

 The consent_type is function that wraps a filter, "wp_get_consent_type".
 If there's no cookie banner plugin to set it, it will return false.

-This will cause all consent categories to return true, allowing cookies to be set on all levels.
+This will cause all consent categories to return true, allowing cookies to be set on all categories.

-If opt-in is set, a level will only return true if the value is "allow", if the consent_type is opt-out, it will return true if not set or allow.
+If opt-in is set, a category will only return true if the value is "allow", if the consent_type is opt-out, it will return true if not set or allow.

 Any code suggestions?
 We're on [GitHub](https://github.com/rlankhorst/wp-consent-level-api) as well!